Formal announcement of King Charles III to take place

 - Published

-The proclamation formally confirming King Charles as the monarch is due to be read out in Nottinghamshire.
+The proclamation formally confirming King Charles as the monarch is due to be read out in Leicester.

 In a ceremony in London on Saturday the document was signed and announced and then, in keeping with tradition, sent across the UK.

-The Accession Proclamation will take place at County Hall at 13:00 BST and then in Nottingham's Old Market Square an hour later.
+The Accession Proclamation will take place in the Town Hall at 13:00 BST on Sunday.

-It will be first read by High Sheriff of Nottinghamshire, Paul Southby.
+It will be delivered by the High Sheriff, Mehmooda Duke MBE, alongside the Lord Lieutenant.

-It will then be delivered by the Lord Mayor of Nottingham, Wendy Smith, in front of Nottingham's Council House.
+Also attending will be the Lord Mayor of Leicester, and chairman of the County Council, with the public invited to attend.

-Sir John Peace, the Lord Lieutenant of Nottinghamshire and other civic dignitaries will attend both ceremonies.

-Members of the public are welcome to attend and the Nottingham ceremony will also be streamed live at https://www.facebook.com/mynottingham.
+Flags which had flown at half-mast since The Queen's death will be raised briefly to their full height to mark the start of His Majesty's reign.

 Former Prime Ministers